 Consult with a sales tax professional

 While it may seem like a victory to have the marketplace collect on your behalf, most eCommerce is inherently multi-channel and the majority of sellers don’t fall into the category that benefits.
 If you do only sell on one marketplace, and that platform collects for you, then you’re most likely off the hook.
 However, it’s still wise to consult with a tax professional before you cancel any permits or sales tax solutions to understand where you have nexus, know when and where you’re close to approaching nexus, and know the current marketplaces that collect in each state for remote sellers.

 Further, like economic nexus, each state has different thresholds the remote seller must cross before the facilitator will collect on their behalf.
 Certified tax advisors will be able to advise you on when you should file for a permit or cancel your current permit.
 We have a list of vetted sales and local tax professionals who can help you.

 If you’re just getting started with sales tax and trying to understand economic nexus and marketplace facilitator legislation, then a sales tax management solution like TaxJar can take the guesswork out of sales tax and automate your returns as well as tell you where and when you have nexus.
-Sign up for a free trial today, and subscribe to our blog to stay up-to-date on the most current legislation changes.
+Subscribe to our blog to stay up-to-date on the most current legislation changes.